anoma/alucard/doc/spec.md

 ##### Fields Elements

-The Field data type is intended to represent a positive element of a finite field.
-Thus the value can be in `[0, p - 1]` where `p` is a large prime number.
+The `Field` data type is intended to represent a positive element of a finite field.
+The value can be in `[0, p - 1]` where `p` is a large prime number.

-Overflow is thus at `p` and thus `0 - 1 ≡ p`
+Overflow is at `p` and thus `0 - 1 ≡ p`

 ##### Integers

 <!-- Should we just name ℤ to ℕ instead? -->

-The Integer type is a constrained field element to be within some bound.
+The `Integer` type is a constrained field element to be within some bound.

 For example if we have a circuit where we have `x` of type `(int 32)`, then `x` can have values between `0` and `2^32 - 1` (`[0, 2^32 - 1]`).

-To make working with standard integer types common the following are defined as short hand:
+To make working with standard integer types easier the following are defined as short hand:

 - `int64`